 Dialysis is a process of removing waste products and excess fluids from the body, and is vital for the continued health of patients with chronic kidney disease.

-We offer Hemodialysis (chronic) and a modalities plan that includes peritoneal dialysis.
+As your only local provider, we offer Hemodialysis (chronic) and a modalities plan that includes peritoneal dialysis.

-The Dietary Services and Social Services department also assists patients with managing their condition through diet and planning.
+Our Dietary Services and Social Services department also assists patients with managing their condition through diet and planning.

 Wise Health System provides the latest advancements in dialysis therapy while maintaining our patient-centered focus.